 Deduction #6: Standard Auto

 Between showings, listing presentations, and more, miles can rack up fast.
 With the standard auto deduction, every mile you drive for your business can be deducted from your taxes.
 If you drive 10,000 miles or more annually for your real estate business, it’s likely you’ll get the greatest tax benefit by taking the standard mileage deduction.
+For the 2021 tax year, the standard mileage rate is $0.56 per mile.
 However, if you’re a lower mileage driver or have especially high car payments, the actual cost method may yield a higher deduction.

 Deduction #7: Office Supplies and Equipment